parunovR/rsschool-cv/cv.md

 * __Bitbucket__: [parunov_r](https://bitbucket.org/parunov_r/)

 ### About:
+I'm skilled html&css-coder seeking an entry-level Frontend Developer position.

-Currently working on a project as html&css-coder.
+Currently working on a project CRM.
 My main tasks: creating page layouts and elements from design, organizing styles.

-I'm trying to learn Javascript, because it's already boring only coding in html and css.
-And also because I'm stuck at the same level, and I want to improve my skills.
+I'm continuing to learn web development.
+Currently learning Javascript because I want to grow as a professional.
+And knowing only html and css is not enough for more complex and interesting projects.

 ### Skills:
 * HTML5, CSS3